Bobby Burns (actor)

 Robert Paul Burns (September 1, 1878 – January 16, 1966) was an American film actor and director.
+He appeared in more than 200 films between 1908 and 1952 and also directed 13 films between 1915 and 1916.

+Burns was born in Philadelphia, Pennsylvania, and died in Los Angeles, California.

+Career

-He appeared in more than 200 films between 1908 and 1952 as well as directing 13 films between 1915 and 1916.
-Burns was born in Philadelphia, Pennsylvania and died in Los Angeles, California.
-He played Pokes in the Pokes and Jabbs silent comedies of the mid 1910s, with Walter Stull as Jabbs and frequently featuring Babe (Oliver) Hardy.
-Later supporting Oliver Hardy again in his partnership with Stan Laurel at the Hal Roach Studios in several of their early short comedies and feature films.
+Burns played Pokes in the Pokes and Jabbs silent comedies of the mid 1910s, with Walter Stull as Jabbs and frequently featuring Babe (Oliver) Hardy.
+Later he supported Hardy in his partnership with Stan Laurel at the Hal Roach Studios in several of their early short comedies and feature films.